 How Are Wild Grapes Different To Cultivated Grapes?

-The grapes that are grown in vineyards, and that we buy in supermarkets today, are a domesticated variety of a wild grape species.
-Much like the native crab apples we may find in the wild, there are also wild grape species across the World too.
+The grapes that are grown in vineyards, and that we buy in supermarkets today, are a domesticated variety of wild grape species.
+Much like the native crab apples, we may find in the wild, there are also wild grape species across the World too.

-The wild grape species (Vitis vinifera) is considered to be the ancestor of most famous cultivated grape varieties today.
-Varieties such as Sauvignon Blanc, Pinot Grigio, Zinfandel and Chardonnay are processed and produced into incredibly popular wines.
+The wild grape species V. vinifera subsp. sylvestris (or sometimes just Vitis sylvestris), is considered to be the ancestor of the most famous cultivated grape varieties today which are known as Vitis vinifera.
+Varieties such as Sauvignon Blanc, Pinot Grigio, Zinfandel, and Chardonnay are processed and produced into incredibly popular wines.

-This species originated in Eurasia, and is native to the Mediterranean and parts of central Asia.
-It has been cultivated for centuries, and hybridized into an amazing variety of grape cultivars.
-Vineyard owners in particular will mix and match species to create unique hybrids, which then creates unique wine and juice flavorings.
+This species originated in Eurasia and is native to the Mediterranean and parts of central Asia.
+It has been cultivated for centuries and hybridized into an amazing variety of grape cultivars.
+Vineyard owners in particular will mix and match species to create unique hybrids, which then create unique wine and juice flavorings.

 Can You Eat Wild Grapes?